Navid200/xDrip/docs/Nightscout/Reinstall.md

 Download the following file as well: /etc/nsconfig

 If you have any other files on the virtual machine that you like to keep, download those as well.
-Now, delete the machine.
+If you are certain you have all the files you need, delete the machine.

-Carefully follow [this guide](./GoogleCloud.md) to create the machine and install Nightscout.
+Carefully follow [this guide](./GoogleCloud.md) to create a new machine, and install Nightscout.
 Set up Nightscout and xDrip to upload.

 Upload the nsconfig file.
 Restore nsconfig by entering the following in the terminal.
-<mark>sudo mv -f nsconfig /etc/nsconfig
+<mark>sudo mv -f nsconfig /etc/nsconfig</mark>

 Type menu to open the menu.
 Use Restore MongoDB from the menu to resture your backup file.